Ladies and gentlemen, just one more thing here on the monologue I did in the last half hour.

 Yeah, why isn't John Edwards making this call?

-I I haven't talked to the case.
+I haven't talked about this.

 I think this is just another attempt.